PaddlePaddle/PALM/README.md

 5. create a task *trainer* with `paddlepalm.Trainer`, then build forward graph with backbone and task head (created in step 2 and 4) through `trainer.build_forward`.
 6. use `paddlepalm.optimizer` (and `paddlepalm.lr_sched` if is necessary) to create a *optimizer*, then build backward through `trainer.build_backward`.
 7. fit prepared reader and data (achieved in step 1) to trainer with `trainer.fit_reader` method.
-8. randomly initialize model parameters (and `trainer.load_pretrain` if needed), then do training with `trainer.train`.
+8. load pretrain model with `trainer.load_pretrain`, or load checkpoint with `trainer.load_ckpt` or nothing to do for training from scratch, then do training with `trainer.train`.

 More implementation details see following demos: [Sentiment Classification](), [Quora Question Pairs matching](), [Tagging](), [SQuAD machine Reading Comprehension]().